tc39/proposal-function-pipe-flow/README.md

 ```

 The input is first `await`ed.
-Then the first sub-function is applied to `input` and then `await`ed,
+Then the first callback is applied to `input` and then `await`ed,
-then the second sub-function is applied to the first sub-function’s result then `await`ed,
+then the second callback is applied to the first callback’s result then `await`ed,
 and so forth.
 In other words, function piping occurs from left to right.

-Each sub-function is expected to be a unary function.
+Each callback is expected to be a unary function.

-If any sub-function returns a promise that then rejects with an error,
+If any callback returns a promise that then rejects with an error,
 then the promise returned by `Function.pipeAsync` will reject with the same error.

 If `Function.pipeAsync` receives only one argument,